yongzhe4869/Oberseminar/MANO.md

   * physical part: Compute, Memory and Networking Resources
   * virtual part: Compute, Memory and Networking Resources
   * Virtualization Layer(Hypervisor) is responsible for abstracting physical resources into virtual resources and can be virtualized using SDN layer.
+* VIM (Virtualized Infrastructure Manager)  is responsible for controlling and managing the NFVI elements.
+It is also responsible for collection of performance measurements and events.
+* NFV Orchestrator(NFVO) is also responsible for global resource management of NFVI resources.
+It can connect to VNF indirectly through VIM and VNFM.
 ![](https://github.com/yongzhe4869/Oberseminar/blob/main/Figures/NFV.PNG)